whowell1/whowell1github.io/content/en/blog/mac persistence.md

 I told my friend to look at programs running from the directories in the launch daemon and launch agent.
 Are there any programs that he does not recognize?
 Are any programs running where any plist flags do not make sense?

 To make analysis more manageable for him, I made a small [python](https://github.com/whowell1/Mac-Persistence-Simple/blob/main/mac_persistence_checker.py) program that displays the directories where the launch daemon and launch agents are and look for the hash of the program.
-I told him to check the hashes of each file and if they do not show up in Virustotal, he has something that needs to be looked into further.
+I told him to check the hashes of each file and if they do show up in Virustotal as malicious, he potentially has something that needs to be looked into further.